exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 We will use the [Automated readability index (ARI)][wiki] formula for calculating the text complexity.
 The ARI was developed in 1967 and assesses the U.S. grade level required to read a piece of text.
-In some ways, it is similar to other formulas.
-Its main difference is rather than counting syllables, it counts characters.
+Its main difference from other formulas is rather than counting syllables, it counts characters.
 The more characters per word, the harder the word.
 It also counts the number of words per sentences.
 This sets it apart from some other formulas.

 ## Text Preview